paulboutin/storybook/src/docs/js/README.md

 Compiling this code for use in browsers is very simple using `webpack`.
 No specific configurations are required.

-Simply run to generate a corresponding main.js:
+To be able to generate a corresponding main.js:

+- Ensure `node` v.12 or later is installed with `npm` package manager.
+- Run `npm i -g webpack webpack-cli` to install webpack globally.
-`webpack --entry ./js/main.js -o ./bundles --mode production`
+- Run `webpack --entry ./js/main.js -o ./bundles --mode production` to compile production-ready bundle.

 A precompiled version is already included in the /bundles folder of this zipfile.